cory2067/next-vote/README.md

 # next-vote
 Easily configurable voting system for Next House

 Obtain a copy of `residents.csv` and drop it in this folder.
+This file must be updated every time the Next House roster changes.
+Ask the Housing Chair.

 # Configuration
 The only file you need to modify is `config.js`.
 Many parameters should be self-explanatory, but I'll describe those which might not be clear: